Closure (wine bottle)

-The choice of closure depends on issues such as the risk of cork taint, oxygen permeability and desired life of the wine.
-Another factor is consumer reaction, with the wine-buying public in Australia and New Zealand positive to alternative closures, while opinion is divided among consumers of the United States.
+The choice of closure depends on issues such as the risk of cork taint, oxygen permeability and the desired life of the wine.
+Another factor is consumer reaction, with the wine-buying public in Australia and New Zealand being positive towards alternative closures, while opinion is divided among consumers in the United States.
 In Europe, perceptions that associate screw caps with low-quality wine may be declining.

 Synthetic wine bottle closures may allow for a controlled oxygen transfer rate.

-Some natural cork closures may be "easy open, easy recork", removing the need for a corkscrew.
+Some natural cork closures may be "easy open, easy to recork", removing the need for a corkscrew.